quxiaofeng/ProjectiveDictionaryPairLearning.jl/Readme.md

 If you have problems with the paper, the algorithm or the original matlab code, please contact us at shuhanggu@gmail.com or cslzhang@comp.polyu.edu.hk.

 If you have problems with the julia code, please contact us at xiaofeng.qu.hk@ieee.org.

-If you are using this julia code in your research, please cite the paper below in your paper.

-> Qu, X.; Zhang, D.; Lu, G.; and Guo, Z., “Door knob hand recognition system,” Will appear in Systems, Man, and Cybernetics: Systems, IEEE Transactions on.

 ## Thanks